CadQuery/cadquery/doc/cqgi.rst

 The key of the dictionary is a string , and the value is a :py:class:`cadquery.cqgi.InputParameter` object See the CQGI API docs for more details.

-Future enhancments will include a safer sandbox to prevent malicious scripts.
+Future enhancements will include a safer sandbox to prevent malicious scripts.

 Important CQGI Methods
 -------------------------